-- Obtain split samples of HMA from the mat behind the paver or other location approved by the resident engineer, in accordance with California Test 125, "Method of Test for Sampling Highway Materials and Products Used in the Roadway Pavement Structure Sections."
-Table 6-1.13, "Materials Acceptance Sampling and Testing Requirements," of this manual provides the frequency for sampling HMA mix. - Label each HMA sample with the aggregate grading, for example, 1/2 inch, asphalt binder target value, producer, and producer's mix identification number.
+Obtain split samples of HMA from the mat behind the paver or other location approved by the resident engineer, in accordance with California Test 125, "Method of Test for Sampling Highway Materials and Products Used in the Roadway Pavement Structure Sections."
+Table 6-1.13., "Materials Acceptance

+Sampling and Testing Requirements: Asphalt Concrete," of this manual provides the frequency for sampling HMA mix.

+Label each HMA sample with the aggregate grading, for example, 1/2-inch, asphalt binder target value, producer, and producer's mix identification number.
 Indicate both the stationing where the sample was taken and the area represented; for example, STA 100+50, NB, Lane 1, first layer.
 Also include the Form TL-0101, "Sample Identification Card," number if the sample is being shipped to the district material laboratory or field construction laboratory for testing.
-The label must have enough information to identify the exact location in the event the HMA is rejected and must be removed. - Test aggregate at the frequency shown in Table 6-1.13 of this manual.
+The label must have enough information to identify the exact location in the event the HMA is rejected and must be removed.

+- Test aggregate at the frequency shown in Table 6-1.13. of this manual.
 For samples that will be shipped to the district material laboratory or field construction laboratory for testing, complete Form TL-0101.
 Follow the instructions printed in the form booklet and the information in Section 6-103, "Field Sampled Material Identification for Testing," of this manual.
 Record the type of mix, the HMA producer, and the producer's mix identification number.
 Check the acceptance tests box on the TL-0101, and identify the acceptance tests to be performed under Remarks.
-Include only the acceptance tests that you are requesting to meet the acceptance test frequency in Table 6-1.13 of this manual: - Asphalt binder content - Air voids content at N-design

-- o Voids in mineral aggregate - Dust proportion, report only if an adjustment for asphalt binder content target value is less than 0.3 percent from optimum binder content - Maximum theoretical density, AASHTO T 209, Method A - Hamburg Wheel Track, AASHTO T 324 (Modified) - Moisture susceptibility, AASHTO T 283, both dry strength and wet strength
+Include only the acceptance tests that you are requesting to meet the acceptance test frequency in Table 6-1.13. of this manual: - Asphalt binder content - Air voids content at N-design - Voids in mineral aggregate - Dust proportion, report only if an adjustment for asphalt binder content target value is less than 0.3 percent from optimum binder content - Maximum theoretical density, AASHTO T 209, Method A, "Standard Method of Test for Theoretical Maximum Specific Gravity (G mm) and Density of Asphalt Mixtures - Hamburg Wheel Track, AASHTO T 324 (Modified) - Moisture susceptibility, AASHTO T 283, both dry strength and wet strength

-If any single quality characteristic, except smoothness, has two consecutive acceptance or quality control tests out of compliance with the specifications, verify that before resuming production and placement of HMA on the project, the contractor:
+If any single quality characteristic, except smoothness, has 2 consecutive acceptance or quality control tests out of compliance with the specifications, or any 3 quality characteristics of quality control tests or acceptance tests for 1 day production are out of compliance with the specifications, verify that before resuming production and placement of HMA on the project, the contractor:

 - 1. Stops production

-- Notifies the resident engineer
+- 2. Notifies the resident engineer

 - 3. Takes corrective action

 - 4. Provides a split sample for the engineer's testing

 - 5. Demonstrates compliance with the specifications